How big-data, cashless societies, & the internet of things are pushing us toward an authoritarian nightmare.

 This web of devices and cars This leaves us with many questions.
 How intrusive would the collective 3D-map generated by every devices perspective of any given area would be?
 How long will be until governments request back-door access to this data?
 Could this data be up for sale or worse, hacked?

 Big-data is powerful, not only because it can be used to train neural networks to do anything i.e. drive cars.
-But also because it can be analysed to sift out personal information about people.
-Combining the data-sets that would be available from the internet of things, would provide tremendous depth of scope to whoever was analysing.
+But also because it can be analyzed to sift out personal information about people.
+Combining the data-sets that would be available from the internet of things, would provide tremendous depth of scope to whoever was analyzing.

 Companies don’t just research and develop products using big data, data is a product in itself.
 Companies buy and sell data between each other as a commodity.
 A common revenue model for 21st century companies is to charge users for a service and sell their data generated using their service to other companies.
 Moreover Some of the biggest companies you have never heard of specialize in acquisition sales and consultation surrounding big-data.